kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 - download files from other nodes to yours
 - display download progress

-We just need to build a UI to take advantage of these capabilities.
+You just need to build a UI to take advantage of these capabilities.

 ## UI